-Mark is a first chair trial attorney with significant courtroom experience.
+Mark Shaffer is a first chair trial attorney with significant courtroom experience.
 He has litigated throughout the United States with substantial experience in the state and federal courts of Virginia, Maryland, and the District of Columbia.

-Mark concentrates his litigation practice in construction litigation, eminent domain, contract disputes, land use litigation, and leasing disputes.
+Mr. Shaffer concentrates his litigation practice in construction litigation, eminent domain, contract disputes, land use litigation, and leasing disputes.
 He represents owners, developers, contractors, project engineers and design professionals at all levels of the state and federal courts, and includes litigating a wide variety of design defects, differing site conditions, delay claims, and change orders.
 He also represents owners and developers in zoning appeals, development agreements, easement rights and restrictive covenant disputes.

-Mark also litigates a wide variety of government contract claims, including disputes between prime and subcontractors, contract termination claims, teaming agreement disputes, and non-compete agreement disputes.
+Mr. Shaffer also litigates a wide variety of government contract claims, including disputes between prime and subcontractors, contract termination claims, teaming agreement disputes, and non-compete agreement disputes.